j-d-carmichael/boats/README.md

 ---

 ### Programmatic Use
-You can also use BOATS programmatically, please see [Programmatic use of the tool](https://github.com/johndcarmichael/boats/blob/master/clean-programmatic-example.js)
+You can also use BOATS programmatically, just require (import if you are using a bundler) the lib into your project.

-### Init
-Lastly, you can initialize a project via the init command.
-The net result will be:
- - OpenAPI3 example files injected into your current project within a folder named src
- - Build scripts for JSON and YAML added to your package.json file for CLI use.

 ```
 npm run boats -- --init